cmh-sample/Code_Samples/README.md

 There are a couple of python files (".ipynb" extensions) which deal more with process control theory -- Bode plots, "ideal" PID tuning, simulations using transfer functions and differential equations.
 Once you click on one of those, you can download them or open them in Binder (will probably want to do this if you don't already have the Controls python library installed).
 Binder will create a virtual environment and let you make changes and see the new outputs live!

 I've also compiled a [GitHub Pages website](https://github.com/cmh-sample/Code_Samples) for hosting R markdown files.
-The ".RMD" files will show you their source codes  **(Todo: Add Shiny Dashboard, possible python scripts here as well)**
+The ".Rmd" files will show you their source codes  **(Todo: Add Shiny Dashboard, possible python scripts here as well)**

 So with that said, please email me with any questions or interests you may have.
 Thanks for visiting!